 Charles Throsby remained Commandant at the Coal River (Newcastle) settlement from March 1805 through until September 1808 except for a brief interval in 1806 when William Lawson took over.

 John Tucker was again appointed Storekeeper in March 1807 replacing William Sutton who had been dismissed for behaving disrespectfully towards Charles Throsby.

-Five prisoners who had absconded from His Majesty's settlement at Hunter's River were all charged with having stolen provisions and other necessaries prior to their escape.
-These men were Fitzwilliam, Fitzgerald, McMahon, McCardle, and Thompson.
-They were sentenced as follows:— John Fitzwilliam and Charles McMahon as ringleaders, to receive 250 lashes each; Fitzwilliam to be fined 6 months to commence when a fine under which he now labours shall expire; and the others 200 lashes each; and all to be returned to Newcastle.
+The five men John Fitzwilliam, Charles McMahon, Fitgerald, McCardle and Thompson were all severely punished.
+John Fitzwilliam and Charles McMahon as ringleaders, to receive 250 lashes each; Fitzwilliam to be fined 6 months to commence when a fine under which he now labours shall expire; and the others 200 lashes each; and all to be returned to Newcastle.

 Vessels trading to Newcastle failing under this Order shall be subject to be sent away without their lading, and disqualified from returning to the said settlement.

+William Bligh commenced duties as Governor of the colony in August 1806 and Governor King returned to England on the Buffalo in February 1807.
 Throughout the year 1807 there was a rising tide of resentment against Governor Bligh culminating in the dramatic events of 26th January 1808 that came to be known as the Rum Rebellion.
-There were however Bligh supporters, many of whom were treated badly by those who took power.
-Some were sent to Newcastle including Sir Henry Browne Hayes, William Gore and George Crossley.